swiftlang/swiftly/README.md

 If no version is provided, update will update the currently selected toolchain to its latest version while removing the old version.
 The newly installed version will be used.

+Note that this command isn't implemented yet, but it will be included in a future release.

 ```
 $ swiftly update
 ```